When I can go therapy

 common fears about starting therapy

 In providing therapy to hundreds of people over the years, I cannot count how many times people wonder aloud why they have waited so long to start counseling.
-They talk about the challenges of even picking up the phone to call, sometimes waiting weeks, months, or even years to finally start the process to get relief.
+They talk about the challenges of even picking up the phone to call, sometimes waiting weeks, months, or even years to finally start the process of getting relief.
 Why?
-My best answer is that the delay is fear-based; fear of embarrassment, fear of an unknown process, fear of what others will think (which is interesting given the process is confidential), or fear that they will view themselves as having failed in some way.
-Yet in the meantime, they are suffering and miserable; they are maybe even driving away the ones they love without meaning to.
+My best answer is that the delay is fear-based; fear of embarrassment, fear of an unknown process, fear of what others will think (which is interesting given the process is confidential), or fear that they will view themselves as having failed somehow.
+Yet in the meantime, they are suffering and miserable; they may even drive away the ones they love without meaning to.
 And what do people tell me AFTER they have taken that hard step of initiating therapy?
 “I wish I had started this sooner.”
 Poof.
 Fears are gone and relief is underway.
-Perhaps time was lost to healing or perhaps that person was not quite ready to start the process and needed more time, or just a little more pain, or a nudge from an outside source to encourage them to get started.
-If you need a little more information or a nudge and want to read more about this process, particularly as offered through my telehealth practice, I invite you to read my featured article in Authority Magazine, “Telehealth Best Practices: Alicia Rozycki of AROSE eTherapy & Life Design on How to Best Care for Your Patients When They Are Not Physically In Front of You.” https://medium.com/authority-magazine/telehealth-best-practices-alicia-rozycki-of-arose-etherapy-life-design-on-how-to-best-care-for-8a90a310e05
+Perhaps time was lost to healing or that person was not quite ready to start the process and needed more time, or just a little more pain, or a nudge from an outside source to encourage them to get started.
+If you need a little more information or a nudge and want to read more about this process, particularly as offered through my telehealth practice, I invite you to read my featured article in Authority Magazine, “Telehealth Best Practices: Alicia Rozycki of AROSE eTherapy & Life Design on How to Best Care for Your Patients When They Are Not Physically In Front of You.”

 Dr. Alicia Rozycki offers online therapy in Colorado Springs, CO, FL, MD, & PA for high achieving professional women.
 Serving 80106 80108 80111 80113 80132 80133 80809 80829 80831 80863 80904 80906 80908 80919 80920 80921 80924 80926 80927 81023